fr3dch3n/commit/README.md

 * [logrus](github.com/sirupsen/logrus) - The golang logging framework
 * [cobra](github.com/spf13/cobra) - The cmd-line library
 * [testify](github.com/stretchr/testify) - Make testing a blessing

-## Further Todos
-- [x] save "none" as pair
-- [x] summary is mandatory
-- [x] make `commit` a cmd-line-tool
-- [x] add flag to run git add -p beforehand
-- [x] add flag to skip story
-- [x] add flag to skip pair
-- [x] add flag to skip long explanation
-- [x] check if there is anything to commit
-- [x] separate state from config
-- [x] use abbreviation
-- [x] personal infos from team-config
-- [x] -y for yes to all git diffs and take default parameter
-- [x] initial config setup
-- [x] -m Flag to provide a message from cmd-line
-- [x] exit if there are no staged files after git-add-phase

 ## License